See also: Perseverance, Never Give Up and Energy

 強固 means firmness, stability, security, and strength in Japanese.

-It's not used commonly in China but it means "powerful", "firm", "solid", "strong" or "better than others" in Chinese.
+It's not used commonly in China, but it means “powerful,” “firm,” “solid,” “strong,” or “better than others” in Chinese.
 There is a slight variation in the top of the first character between Chinese and Japanese.
-Because this is more a Japanese word, we are showing the Japanese form here.
+Because this is more of a Japanese word, we are showing the Japanese form here.

-強固 is also a Korean word but Korean Hanja uses the Chinese form of the first character (one tiny stroke is a little different), so just let me now if your audience is Korean when you place your order, and we'll have it written in the Chinese/Korean version.
+強固 is also a Korean word, but Korean Hanja uses the Chinese form of the first character (one tiny stroke is a little different), so just let me know if your audience is Korean when you place your order, and we'll have it written in the Chinese/Korean version.

 The character breakdown: